Unconditional Surrender (sculpture): 2007: Temporary installation in San Diego encounters controversy

 After being exhibited in Florida, the plastic copy of the statue was moved to San Diego, California, on a flatbed truck.
 That copy is entitled Embracing Peace where the Port of San Diego installed it in Tuna Harbor Park temporarily in 2007.
-The statue, made of a foam core with a urethane outer layer, was scheduled to be on loan through August 2010, but after a May 2012 restoration it has now become permanent with a bronze dedication plaque.
+The statue, made of a foam core with a urethane outer layer, was scheduled to be on loan through August 2010, but after a May 2012 restoration it became permanent.

 Placement of the statue was criticized by multiple people.
 Robert L. Pincus, art critic of The San Diego Union Tribune, said that according to "theme-park logic" the statue suited the site, in front of the Midway Aircraft Museum, and that it pleased couples who mimicked the pose, but that it was kitsch and "The figures look like something from a cheap souvenir factory, blown up beyond any reason."
 Other critics stated that the statue "was not artistically or [a]esthetically pleasing."